lcvisser/lcvisser.github.io/_posts/2021-12-12-sw-btn-led-demo-axi-pt2.md

 1. The AXI master uses the read address channel to indicate where to read from.
 2. The slave puts the data on the bus and waits for the master to complete the transaction.

-Now, the difficulty (at least for me as unexperience hobbyist), is that all kinds of things can happen at the same time if your not careful.
-ARM explains [in detail](https://developer.arm.com/documentation/ihi0022/e/AMBA-AXI3-and-AXI4-Protocol-Specification/Single-Interface-Requirements/Relationships-between-the-channels/Dependencies-between-channel-handshake-signals?lang=en) the depdencies between the various handshake signals, but then it is still easy to mess things up.
+Now, the difficulty (at least for me as unexperienced hobbyist) is that all kinds of things can happen at the same time if your not careful.
+ARM explains [in detail](https://developer.arm.com/documentation/ihi0022/e/AMBA-AXI3-and-AXI4-Protocol-Specification/Single-Interface-Requirements/Relationships-between-the-channels/Dependencies-between-channel-handshake-signals?lang=en) the dependencies between the various handshake signals, but then it is still easy to mess things up.
 Fortunately, someone way smarter than me [wrote an excellent article on AXI handshaking rules](https://zipcpu.com/blog/2021/08/28/axi-rules.html) and some basic principles that one should obey in order not to mess things up.
 Recommended reading.